Cain and Abel (1982 film): Theatrical

-The film was released in the Philippines on October 8, 1982, by Cine Suerte Inc.
+The film was released in the Philippines on October 8, 1982, by Cine Suerte.

 Overseas releases

-Cain at Abel was part of the official film entries for the 1982 San Sebastian International Film Festival, premiered on September 18, 1982.
+Cain at Abel was part of the official film entries for the 1982 San Sebastián International Film Festival, premiered on September 18, 1982.
 It was also screened in Japan on March 15, 1997, as one of the Filipino films exhibited by The Japan Foundation in Tokyo and February 6, 1998, as part of the Lino Brocka retrospective exhibition in Fukuoka.

 Restoration

-The restoration of Cain at Abel was made possible by the cooperation of ABS-CBN Film Restoration Project and Philippine post-production company Central Digital Lab.
+The restoration of Cain at Abel was made possible by the cooperation of ABS-CBN Film Restoration Project and the Philippine post-production company Central Digital Lab.
 Before the restoration project transitioned to digital scans of the films held at the ABS-CBN Film Archives in 4K resolution, starting with Cain at Abel, the films were scanned digitally in high definition (HD).
 Also, this film is the very first Lino Brocka to be restored and remastered by the network's restoration project.

 The restoration team of ABS-CBN used the 35mm negative film print of the film that was held in their archives as the source element for the digital restoration.
 However, due to censorship reasons, the scenes depicting Cita's rape and eventual death were removed from the negative.
 The 35mm negative was digitally scanned first in 4K resolution before going to digital restoration in 2K resolution.
 The digital restoration of Cain at Abel was completed in 2016.

-The restored version of Cain at Abel was premiered on August 11, 2016, at the Tanghalang Aurelio Tolentino in the Cultural Center of the Philippines as part of the Digital Classics section for the Cinemalaya Philippine International Film Festival.
+The restored version of Cain at Abel premiered on August 11, 2016, at the Tanghalang Aurelio Tolentino in the Cultural Center of the Philippines, as part of the Digital Classics section for the Cinemalaya Philippine International Film Festival.
 The premiere was attended by the film's writer Ricky Lee; stars Phillip Salvador, Cecille Castillo, and Carmi Martin; Danilo Brocka, the director's brother; and Evangeline Bocobo and Celine Beatrice Fabie, Mona Lisa's respective daughter and granddaughter.